skolchin/img_utils22/README.md

 ## Functions

-Here's the list of functions included so far:
+The list of functions included so far:

 | Function              | Description |
 |-----------------------|-------------|